Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Build Your Plate Around Plants

-Fill half your plate with vegetables, fruit, beans, lentils, and a handful of nuts.
+Fill half your plate with whole foods such as vegetables, fresh fruit, beans, lentils, nuts, and healthy fats to support liver health and the liver’s natural healing process.
 Add beans or lentils to soups and salads.
 Use hummus as a dip for raw veggies.
-Keep fruit ready for snacks instead of packaged sweets.
+Keep fruit ready for snacks instead of packaged sweets so you reach for more nutritious foods.

 Make Extra Virgin Olive Oil The Default Fat

 Use extra virgin olive oil instead of butter, cream sauces, sour cream, or mayo-heavy dressings.
-The goal is to shift fat quality toward unsaturated oils and away from saturated spreads.
+The goal is to shift fat quality toward unsaturated oils and away from saturated spreads, since extra virgin olive oil contains oleic acid and antioxidant polyphenols that may help reduce liver fat synthesis, lower ALT and AST, and support liver health.

 Prioritize Omega-3 Fish

 Choose salmon, sardines, mackerel, tuna, or herring.
-Aim for about three small servings weekly to support inflammation balance and heart-friendly benefits.
+Aim for about three small servings weekly to get omega-3 polyunsaturated fatty acids for managing fatty liver disease and supporting inflammation balance and heart-friendly benefits, with baked salmon being an easy way to meet this goal.

 Choose Whole Grains Over Refined Carbs

 Swap white bread, white rice, and regular pasta for whole-wheat bread, brown rice, oats, barley, or quinoa.
-Whole grains help steady blood sugar and support metabolic targets tied to fatty liver disease.
+These whole grains, including oats, barley, brown rice, and whole wheat, help steady blood sugar and prevent insulin resistance, regardless of current body weight, while supporting metabolic targets tied to fatty liver disease.

 Limit List and Wine Guidance